-Interfaith Leadership Institutes (ILIs) equip undergraduate students, staff, and faculty with the skills to engage diverse religious and non-religious identities to build the interfaith movement on their campuses.
+Interfaith Leadership Institutes (ILIs) equip undergraduate students and educators with the skills to engage diverse faiths and worldviews to build the interfaith movement on their college campuses.

-- Students train to be interfaith leaders who build relationships across identities, tell powerful stories to bridge divides, and learn about ways to mobilize their campuses.
+- Undergraduate students train to be interfaith leaders who build relationships across identities, tell powerful stories to bridge divides, and learn about ways to mobilize their campuses.

 Want more details?
 Learn about what happens at the ILI with answers to our most frequently asked questions.

-Upcoming ILIs - The standard fee to attend an ILI is $299 (lodging and travel not included).
-Make sure to check the registration pages for discount and scholarship information.
+Registration: The standard fee to attend an ILI is $299 (lodging and travel not included).
+Make sure to check the registration site for discount and scholarship information.

 Hannah talks with two of her Muslim friends to learn about what the head scarf means for their religious practice.